jamesukiyo/learning-notes/Learn JavaScript - Beginner.md

 console.log(words);
 console.log(words[2]);
 ```
 Here we updated the 2nd element so 'monitor' to now be 'imposter'.
 When we clog it, it will output "['mouse', 'keyboard', 'imposter']".
-If we clog the 2nd position of words, it will o
+If we clog the 2nd position of words, it will output "imposter".

+---
+### Arrays with let and const